c2h2iu/reduce_sum/README.md

 # reduce_api
 This api is develped based on the approach 5 introduced in the above document.
 An example code demonstrates the usage.
 This api allows arbitrary array length from 1 to 1800000.
+The example.cu provides a sample code of using this api.
+To compile this cu file, please add --extended-lambda flag.

 # Usage:
 ./example length